payara/Payara-Community-Documentation/documentation/extended-documentation/request-tracing-service/asadmin-commands.md

 ## `requesttracing-configure`
-Enables or  the service and provides ways to configure threshold time by specifying a value and a unit.

 **Usage:** `asadmin> requesttracing-configure --enabled=true --thresholdValue=10 --thresholdUnit="SECONDS" --dynamic=true`

-**Aim:** Enables or  the service and provides ways to configure threshold time by specifying a value and a unit.
+**Aim:** Enables or disables the service and provides ways to configure threshold time by specifying a value and a unit.

 #### Command Options: